 I will avoid sharing a recipe or 10-step solution – it would be appropriately ironic if I did 🙂 …

 I also understand that ‘people develop, not organizations’ and that people make up organizations.
 Organizations are different than individuals.
 When a group of people comes together, they find affinity and shared behaviors that are accepted or rejected by the group.

 Seek out those that disagree with current behaviors.

-- While consulting a manufacturing organization, I led a study that found that the more changes made from the management level, the more workarounds the front-line created to avoid the change.
+- While consulting a manufacturing organization, I led a study that found that the more changes made from the management level, the more workarounds the front line created to avoid the change.

-Openly invite problems and not solutions
+Openly invite problems and not solutions.

-- The design of your organization or team will increase or decrease capacity to handle more work or grow.
-As an executive manager, the systems and integration of whole organization are your accountability and authority.
+- The design of your organization or team will increase or decrease your capacity to handle more work or grow.
+As an executive manager, the systems and integration of the whole organization are your accountability and authority.

 Recipes are useful until applied and tested within your context of need.
-Learning from them can be helpful, and adjusting them based upon your organizational, leadership, or team need is necessary.
+Learning from them can be helpful, and adjusting them based on your organizational, leadership, or team need is necessary.
 Those that do something different are those that stand as leaders.